lighscent/katIPAuth/README.md

 - A: Different goal.
 AuthMe = passwords.
 - KatIPAuth = identity locking using yo ip.
 - Use both if you’re paranoid lmao.

+### Q: Does this plugin check for updates?
+- A: Yes, it automatically checks GitHub for new versions on startup and logs a message if an update is available, directing you to Modrinth for downloads.
+This can be disabled in the config.